EVI-SAM: Robust, Real-time, Tightly-coupled Event-Visual-Inertial State Estimation and 3D Dense Mapping: Event-based Dense Mapping

 \section{Event-based Dense Mapping}

-The proposed event-based dense mapping module consists of three steps: $ \left( i \right)$ computing semi-dense depth map from event streams (Section~\ref{section: Purely Event-based Semi-dense Mapping}); $ \left( ii \right)$ reconstructing dense depth map from the event-based semi-dense depth with image as guidance (Section~\ref{section: Image-guided Event-based Dense Mapping}); $ \left( iii \right)$ fusing the estimated local depth into global 3D map using TSDF-based fusion (Section~\ref{section: TSDF-based Map Fusion}).
+The proposed event-based dense mapping module consists of three steps: $ \left( i \right)$ computing semi-dense depth maps from event streams (Section~\ref{section: Purely Event-based Semi-dense Mapping}); $ \left( ii \right)$ reconstructing dense depth maps from the event-based semi-dense depth with images as guidance (Section~\ref{section: Image-guided Event-based Dense Mapping}); $ \left( iii \right)$ fusing the estimated local depths into the global 3D map using TSDF-based fusion (Section~\ref{section: TSDF-based Map Fusion}).